Learning About High Cholesterol in Children

 What is high cholesterol?

-Cholesterol is a type of fat in the blood.
-It is needed for many body functions, such as making new cells.
+Cholesterol is a type of fat (lipid) in the blood.
+It is needed for many body functions.
 Cholesterol is made by the body and also comes from food your child eats.
-High cholesterol means your child has too much of this type of fat in their blood.
+It is found in foods that are made from animal products (meat and dairy products).

 High cholesterol has no symptoms.
 You may find out that your child has high cholesterol when your child's doctor does a routine cholesterol test.